The Mergers & Acquisitions Review: United States Antitrust Overview

-Very generally, under the HSR Act, a transaction that exceeds certain value and party-size thresholds requires that each party make an HSR filing and then observe a 30-day waiting period before consummating the transaction.7 This initial waiting period can be shortened if the parties request and the agencies grant early termination of the waiting period.
-On the other hand, the waiting period may be lengthened if one of the agencies issues a Request for Additional Information and Documentary Material, or Second Request, which requires a more extensive production of documents, data and interrogatory responses; depositions of individual representatives of the parties; and interviews and document requests issued to relevant third parties such as customers, suppliers and competitors.
+Very generally, under the HSR Act, a transaction that exceeds certain value and party-size thresholds requires that each party make an HSR filing and then observe a 30-day waiting period before consummating the transaction.8 This initial waiting period can be shortened if the parties request and the agencies grant early termination of the waiting period, but note that, as of the time of writing, the agencies have issued a suspension on early termination grants.9 On the other hand, the waiting period may be lengthened if one of the agencies issues a Request for Additional Information and Documentary Material, or Second Request, which requires an extensive production of documents, data and interrogatory responses; depositions of individual representatives of the parties; and interviews and document requests issued to relevant third parties such as customers, suppliers and competitors.
 A Second Request typically will add months to the HSR clearance process.

-Once a Second Request is issued, there are three potential outcomes after the parties comply: the reviewing agency can clear the transaction; the parties and the agency can enter into a settlement (consent decree), which typically requires the divestiture of one party's businesses to an approved buyer as a condition of allowing the broader transaction to be consummated; or the agency can seek to block the transaction in federal court for violating Section 7 of the Clayton Act.
+Once a Second Request is issued and the parties have complied, there are three potential outcomes: the reviewing agency can clear the transaction; the parties and the agency can enter into a settlement (consent decree or order), which typically requires the divestiture of one party's businesses to an approved buyer as a condition of allowing the broader transaction to be consummated; or the agency can seek to block the transaction in federal court for violating Section 7 of the Clayton Act.

 ii Strategies to increase transparency and predictability

 Despite the fact that the overwhelming majority of transactions continue to be cleared, each transaction presents its own facts and circumstances, and thus a positive outcome is not guaranteed.
-Careful preparation is thus always necessary.
-Preparation should begin with an assessment of the current competitive landscape gleaned from discussion with the parties, ordinary course documents and public sources.
+Careful preparation is, thus, always necessary.
+Preparation should begin with an assessment of the current competitive landscape gleaned from discussion with the parties, ordinary course and transaction documents and public sources.
 This assessment should include:

-- whether and the extent to which the parties compete against one other;
+- whether and the extent to which the parties compete against one another;

 - if the parties compete, for what specific products or services, and in which specific geographies;